Fujifilm X70 vs Sony A7

 An illustration of the physical size and weight of the Fujifilm X70 and the Sony A7 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X70 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is considerably larger (65 percent) than the Fujifilm X70.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the X70 does not feature any corresponding weather-sealing.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens build in, whereas the A7 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens built in, whereas the A7 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the A7 and their specifications in the Sony FE Lens Catalog.
+You can compare the optics available for the A7 and their specifications in the Sony FE Lens Catalog.